Skip to content

 int -> float -> the trimmed string, whichever parses first.

-amd_parse_facts(text, handler=None, default=amd_num)
+amd_parse_facts(text, handler=None, default=amd_num, archetype=None, errors=None)

-Parse a friendly fact-sheet fence into a dict.
+Parse one fact-sheet fence into a dict.

 amd_pct(s)